Rixy-Ai/faceswap/README.md

  - Clone the repo
  - Play with it
  - Check issues with the 'advuser' tag
- - Also go to the '[faceswap Forum](https://faceswap.dev/forum)' and help others.

 ## For end-users
  - Get the code here and play with it if you can
- - You can also go to the [faceswap Forum](https://faceswap.dev/forum) and help or get help from others.
  - Be patient.
 This is a relatively new technology for developers as well.
 Much effort is already being put into making this program easy to use for the average user.
 It just takes time!
- - **Notice** Any issue related to running the code has to be opened in the [faceswap Forum](https://faceswap.dev/forum)!

 # About machine learning